t-d-k/LibreCrypt/README.md

 				<img alt="" border="0" src="https://www.paypalobjects.com/en_GB/i/scr/pixel.gif" width="1" height="1">
 			</form
 			--->
+## 	Project          Status
+**An update on the project**
+_Firstly I'd like to thank those who have donated.
+This has been enough to get an OV code signing certificate; so in the next release the installer and UI should be signed (perhaps not the drivers - see below)._
+*I understand bugs have not been fixed and not much progress made recently, and the many users deserve an explanation.*

+*There are fundamental issues in the drivers that mean that it is possible to get 'root' access on any machine that LibreCrypt is installed on from a user application - see  [Issue 38](https://github.com/t-d-k/doxbox/issues/38) and  [Issue 39](https://github.com/t-d-k/doxbox/issues/39) (if secure boot is off).
+I cannot recommend using LibreCrypt with these bugs.
+Fixing these issues would involve re-architecturing the drivers, basically rewriting the main DLLs from scratch.
+This is compounded by the fact that there is no driver signing certificate (EV cert), MS wants to review the code to issue an EV cert - and the drivers would not pass with the current vulnerabilites (you would hope).
+In addition the encryption code in the drivers is old and is slow compared to modern implementations.*

+*OTOH, LibreCrypt is the only way to read LUKS volumes on Windows that I know of, and the user interface is the most friendly of the open-source OTFE applications (imho), so it would be a shame if it became obsolete.*
+*I believe the best way forward is to adopt the drivers from another open-source project with signed drivers like VeraCrypt or Diskcryptor, and modify them to support LUKS as well.
+This would mean two executables, one that would work with LUKS volumes, but would need a hack to run (as the current LibreCrypt), and another that would run out-of-the-box, but would not open LUKS volumes.*
+*I would of course review the new drivers for any obvious security issues.*
+*Meanwhile I'll fix the bugs relating to the UI, documentation etc. and mark the driver bugs as 'pending'.*

+*regards*
+*tdk (tom kelsey)*
 ##	Features

 * Full transparent encryption, containers appear as removable disks in Windows Explorer.